saitta/kvmbackup/README.md

   -k KEEP, --keep KEEP  Number of backups to keep

+  -r RATE, --rate RATE  bandwith limit in MiB/s ex.
+20

   -t TIMEOUT, --timeout TIMEOUT
                         Number of minutes to wait for blockcommit to finish

   -n, --dryrun          do not perform backup just inform

+  --remove_tmp_file     remove external snapshot file(s) when blockcommit is
+                        finished

   -D DISKS, --disks DISKS
                         backup all disks if this list of disks is empty.
 This option can be used multiple times

+  --noactive            do not perform perform backup if host is on

+  --force_noactive      shutdown vm and do offline backup